QuickFastly/Nova-Regna/World/Organizations/Corporations/Nagase.md

----
-author: Kit
----
+> [!bug] Issue
-very rough and incomplete, just here for posterity until I actually get around to developing this
+> Very rough and very incomplete, just here for posterity until I actually get around to developing this.

 car, aircraft, and spacecraft company based in [[Shinzen]]. the company is completely fictional with all of its designs created by me, not based on a real company.

-Notable car models: Lanza, Aquila, Paloma, Phoenix, Estela, Starcaster, Lovelace, Ridgeback Notable aircraft: Dealer, Decorator, Dancer, Debonair, Dawnbreaker, Duskwalker, Deadlock, Dauntless Notable spacecraft programs: Outlander, Strider, Tomoe
+Notable car models: Lanza, Aquila, Paloma, Phoenix, Estela, Starcaster, Lovelace, Ridgeback\
+Notable aircraft: Dealer, Decorator, Dancer, Debonair, Dawnbreaker, Duskwalker, Deadlock, Dauntless\
+Notable spacecraft programs: Outlander, Strider, Tomoe

 Notable aircraft: